Did You Know?

 Interested?
 Fill out an application and bring it (or mail it) to the Zoo!
 Docent classes begin in February each year.

-Applications for the 2014 class are now closed, but feel free to contact us with any questions.
 Please check out our What’s Happening for other great ways to get involved at Potter Park Zoo.